sergey-sonkin/Food-Pantry-Tools/README.md

 # Food-Pantry-Tools

-Hi!

 I've been volunteering at my local food pantry for almost a decade at this point.
 Over the years, I've found opportunities to tackle some of the technical challenges we've faced.
 I've uploaded a few of my solutions.

 ## nc.ipynb and fb.ipynb: Ingesting data from local food bank